Ketema741/packvote-v2/README.md

-# Group Travel App UI
+# PackVote UI

-This repository contains the frontend interface for the Group Travel App.
+This repository contains the frontend interface for the PackVote App.
 The application provides a user-friendly interface for creating group trips, collecting participant preferences through surveys, and managing the trip planning process.

 ## Features